NI fans press IFA over £36m for local soccer after Casement deal collapse

-Northern Ireland fans call on Irish Football Association (IFA) to engage on finalising £36m investment in local soccer after plan for GAA Casement Park in UEFA Euros 2018 collapsed
+Northern Ireland fans call on Irish Football Association (IFA) to engage on finalising £36m for local football after plan for GAA Casement Park in UEFA Euros 2018 collapsed

 and on Freeview 262 or Freely 565